Illinois Surrogacy Requirements

-Our Services are offered to clients Nationwide & Internationally.
-We work with a variety of clients, and will not discriminate against racial background, marital status or sexual orientation.
+Our Services are offered to clients Nationwide and Internationally.
+We work with a variety of clients and will not discriminate against racial background, marital status or sexual orientation.

-Our agency represents numerous donors & surrogates of all ethnic backgrounds.
+Our agency represents numerous donors and surrogates of all ethnic backgrounds.

 - Surrogate mothers must be at least 21 years old.